webpert/ct-metal-reduction-prerelease/README.md

 ```

 ## Reconstruction
-Modify the data path in "./config/default.yaml" and run the reconstruction program using the following command.
+Modify the source_path in ``./config/default.yaml`` and run the reconstruction program using the following command.
 ```
 python train.py --config $CONFIG_FILE_PATH
 ```